 Contrary to what its name might suggest, this obligation does not oblige you to take back your packaging from your customers.
-The take-back obligation means that each year your company must demonstrate that at least 80% of the packaging for which you are responsible is actually recycled.
-In addition, it must achieve a minimum recycling rate per packaging material.
+The take-back obligation means that each year your company must demonstrate that a certain percentage of the packaging for which you are responsible is actually recycled.
+The minimum recycling target per packaging material is set at:

 Materials Recycling targets

 Glass 90%

 Paper/cardboard 90%

 Metal 90%

 Aluminium 75%

 Plastic 50%

 Wood 80%

-Total 80%